-Jury orders Tesla to pay more than $130 million in discrimination suit, which alleged racist epithets and hostile environment at factory
+Jury orders Tesla to pay more than $130 million in discrimination suit, which alleged racist epithets and hostile work environment

-“Tesla’s progressive image was a façade papering over its regressive, demeaning treatment of African-American employees,” the suit said.
+“Tesla’s progressive image was a facade papering over its regressive, demeaning treatment of African-American employees,” the suit said.

 Tesla engaged in unfair labor practices, must reinstate fired worker and scrub Elon Musk tweet, NLRB says

-Attorney Lawrence A. Organ of the California Civil Rights Law group confirmed the verdict Monday, saying the jury awarded $6.9 million in emotional distress-related damages and $130 million in punitive damages.
+Attorney Lawrence A. Organ of the California Civil Rights Law Group confirmed the verdict Monday, saying the jury awarded $6.9 million in damages for emotional distress and $130 million in punitive damages.

 Tesla is likely to appeal the ruling.
 A message left with an attorney for the company, Tracey Kennedy of the Los Angeles-based firm Sheppard Mullin, was not immediately returned.

-Tesla did not respond to a request for comment.
-But according to court filings, Tesla fiercely defended itself against the allegations, moving to strike the testimony of an expert witness and articulating its stance that Diaz was not employed by the company itself.
-Diaz, Tesla argued, “failed to provide the jury with evidence conclusively demonstrating that Tesla subjected Plaintiff to race discrimination."
+According to court filings, Tesla fiercely defended itself against the allegations, moving to strike the testimony of an expert witness and articulating its stance that Diaz was not technically employed by the company.
+Diaz, Tesla argued, “failed to provide the jury with evidence conclusively demonstrating that Tesla subjected Plaintiff to race discrimination.”

 “Without such evidence, the jurors must answer no to the verdict form question asking whether Plaintiff was subjected to a racially hostile work environment by Tesla,” it said.